MUSIC OF THE ISLES: on air Saturdays, 6am-7am, on 88.5 FM WMNF Tampa.

 DEREK WARFIELD & THE YOUNG WOLFE TONES: Derek Warfield info

-TAMPA BAY CELTIC CONCERT VENUES — Check again for notification of artists coming to the Tampa Bay area.
+TAMPA BAY CELTIC CONCERT VENUES — Check back again for further notification of Celtic artists on tour coming to Tampa Bay.

-CELTIC FOLK FESTIVALS– gathering of the clans & great craic at the feis! — Check back for Festival updates.
+CELTIC FOLK FESTIVALS– gathering of the clans & great craic at the feis! — Check back for local Celtic Festival updates.

 HOUSE CONCERTS– once round the kitchen, mind the dresser! — Check out these locations that often host Celtic musicians:

-CONTRADANCE– step it on out, lads & lassies of all ages [confirm dance dates & locations at Tampa Friends of Old-Time Dance.]
+CONTRADANCE– step it on out, lads & lasses of all ages [confirm dance dates & locations at Tampa Friends of Old-Time Dance.]

 Every First Friday (7:30 pm)– Pinellas Park Auditorium, 7690 59th St., Pinellas Park